 - Contact information and the names of project co-authors.

 - Important: Submissions will be blind-reviewed.
-Names of authors, university information, or any information linked to authors should NOT be placed in the report - author information belongs on the submission form only.
+Names of authors, university/college information, or any information linked to authors should NOT be placed in the report file, including any acknowledgments section - author information only belongs in the submission form.

 - Submissions that fail to adhere to the guidelines described above may be returned without review and consideration for awards.

-- CAUSE reserves the right to use the projects and abstracts for promoting undergraduate statistics education.
+- CAUSE reserves the right to use the projects and abstracts for promoting undergraduate statistics and data science education.
 No material will be used for commercial purposes.